Israel eyed after attack kills Iranians in Syria

 A missile attack in Syria triggered a blast powerful enough to register as a 2.6-magnitude earthquake and reportedly killed at least 25 pro-government fighters, including some Iranians.

-The origin of late Sunday’s strike was unclear but there was speculation it was carried out by Israel which has grown increasingly concerned at the buildup of Iranian forces in Syria.
+The origin of the strike late Sunday was unclear, but there was speculation that it had been carried out by Israel, which has grown increasingly concerned by the buildup of Iranian forces in Syria.

 Danny Danon, Israel's ambassador to the U.N., said Friday that more than "80,000 extremists from across the Middle East" are members of Shiite militias in Syria “under Iranian control.”
 Danon also identified what he said was an Iranian “induction and recruitment center” inside the war-torn country.